kosson/LightRAG/README.md

 ### Launching the LightRAG Server with Docker Compose

 Clone the present repo.
-Then, in the root directory of the repo, run:
+Rename `env.example` in `.env`, and then, in the root directory of the repo, run:

 ```bash
 ./scripts/check_ollama_models.sh  # Optional: Check and pull required Ollama models